Run the VLA server (example for ACT policy)

 Skip to content

-VLA Manipulation Tutorial
+VLA Manipulation Tools

 RoboCrew allows your robot to perform complex physical tasks—like grabbing objects—by utilizing Vision-Language-Action (VLA) policies as tools.
 These tools bridge the gap between high-level LLM reasoning and low-level motor control.